jakkra/ZSWatch-HW/README.md

 - `docs`: All kind of project documentation like schematics, BOM, etc.
   - `drawings`: 2D drawings for subcomponents, etc.
   - `images`
-- `production`: Production files for the PCB
-  - `PCBWay`: Ordering instructions and production files ready for ordering at [PCBWay](https://www.pcbway.com/)
 - `project`: KiCad project for the PCB

+## Purchasing

+Please open `ZSWatch-HW-navigate.html` and use the files listed under `purchasing` for ordering a PCB.

 ## Maintainer